starknet-edu/counter-workshop/README.md

 ### Goal

-In this step, you will need to do the following:

-1. Store a variable named `counter` as `u32` type in the `Storage` struct.
-2. Implement the constructor function that initializes the `counter` variable with a given input value.
-3. Implement a public function named `get_counter()` which returns the value of the `counter` variable.
+Implement the `get_counter()` function which returns the value of the stored `counter` variable within the contract.

 ### Requirements

+- Store a variable named `counter` as `u32` type in the `Storage` struct.
+- Implement the constructor function that initializes the `counter` variable with a given input value.
+- Implement a public function named `get_counter()` which returns the value of the `counter` variable.
 - The `get_counter()` function must be within the contract's interface named `ICounter`.

 > **Note:** Any other given name to the contract's interface would break the test, be sure to have to correct name!